DesignPatternsPHP/DesignPatternsPHP/Structural/StateContainer/README.rst

 Examples
 --------

 -  Wizard application with several steps: In client applications some objects can subscribe to the changes in the repository and update themselves according to them.
-In this example, as we are studing PHP implementations and server side code instead of subscribing to the changes we will simulate a two steps process, in the first step the server receive the action and modifies the state, in the second state the server returns the result acording to the new state.
+In this example, as we are studing PHP implementations and server side code instead of subscribing to the changes we can simulate a two steps process, in the first step the server receive the action and modifies the state, in the second state the server returns the result acording to the new state.

 - User actions tracking: stores all user actions as an unique stream.
-This allows for reproduction of the user interaction for testing purposes and analitycs of user behaviours.
+This allows for reproduction of the user interaction for testing purposes and also for analitycs of user behaviours, this stream-consumer.

 UML Diagram
 -----------